OutSystems/docs-odc/src/eap/security.md

 OutSystems proactively monitors ODC infrastructure, events, and availability 24 hours a day, seven days a week.
 Any unexpected alert, including privacy breaches, either automatically detected or resulting from a human log review, triggers a Security Incident Response.

 ### Log Retention

 You can view logs and traces up to four weeks old within ODC Portal.
-You can retrieve logs and traces between four and ten weeks old by opening a support ticket.
-Logs and traces are deleted after ten weeks.
+You can retrieve logs and traces between four and seven weeks old by opening a support ticket.
+Logs and traces are deleted after seven weeks.

 For more information see [Monitor and troubleshoot apps](monitor-apps.md).